QR Codes in Marketing: Custom Design Guide

 Custom styling should never come at the expense of functionality.
 Keep these critical design parameters in mind:

 - Stark Contrast: Always ensure the foreground elements (the dots) are dark and the background is light.
 If you generate a light yellow QR code on a white background, camera sensors will fail to scan it.
+Aim for a contrast ratio of at least 4:1.

 - Keep Data Length Short: The more characters you encode into a static QR code, the denser and more compact the grid becomes.
 If you need to link to a very long URL, use a URL shortener first.
 This keeps the grid clean and easier for low-end cameras to read.